-If your student took part in community service though Future 5, this should be listed as a separate activity and these hours should be counted separately from their time spent at our offices doing workshops, being tutored, for college counseling, etc. This group, which we call the Future 5 Service Team, should be listed under "Community Service (Volunteer).
+• If your student took part in community service through Future 5, this should be listed as a separate activity and these hours should be counted separately from their time spent at our offices doing workshops, being tutored, for college counseling, etc. This group, which we call the Future 5 Service Team, should be listed under "community service (volunteer).
 We have our students fill in the following description:

 The Future 5 Service Team engages in weekly community service projects in the Greater Stamford area.
-Students assist in planning and executing projects that serve many populations such as the homeless, children, the elderly, animals, etc. Members of the Future 5 Service Team work to make their community a better place and to connect with those who are a part of it.
+Members work to make their community better.

-- If your student has been a Future 5 Ambassador please see a Future 5 staff member for the best way to incorporate this leadership position into their application. - Please make it clear to your students that they do NOT report their SAT or ACT scores through the Common App.
+- If your student has been a Future 5 Ambassador, please see a Future 5 staff member for the best way to incorporate this leadership position into their application. - Please make it clear to your students that they do NOT report their SAT or ACT scores through the Common App.
 Officially, they must have their scores reported through the College Board, so they should not list them on their Common App, regardless of how well they have done. - Please make sure each coach goes through their students' Common App with them.
 There is nothing better than a second pair of eyes!
 Before they hit "send" on the Common App, the students have the chance to print it out and look over the hard copy.
 We highly recommend doing that!
-Any staff member is also available to provide support here as well. - Don't forget to make sure your student has linked their Common App to Naviance
+Any staff member is also available to provide support here as well. - Don't forget to make sure your student has linked their Common App to Naviance.